numair1/causality-black-box/README.md

 ## Simulation

-This folder contists of two groups of files, the first group helping train the HydraNet network, and the second group helping combine it with the logistic regression to create a black box model with established ground truths.
-Each of these groups is described below
+This folder contists of the code for the simulation in Section 5 of the paper.
+It contains two groups of files, the first group of files contain code for helping train the HydraNet network, the original reference and code for which can be found [here](https://pyimagesearch.com/2022/08/17/multi-task-learning-and-hydranets-with-pytorch/).
+The second group of files helps combine it with the logistic regression to create a black box model that behaves in the desired way as described in the simulation details.
+Each of these groups of files is described below.

 ### HydraNet Files